Mirasys VMS communication

 As with UDP, RTSP is a stateless communication protocol that requires a solid network to function reliably.

-Usually, the interaction between VMS and camera goes in the following order:
+Usually, the interaction between the VMS and the camera goes in the following order:

-Camera answers with DESCRIBE response contain information about supported video/audio streams in SDP (Session Description Protocol) format
+The camera answers with a DESCRIBE response that contains information about supported video/audio streams in SDP (Session Description Protocol) format

-Camera answers with SETUP response needed to create a new RTSP session for a specific stream
+The camera answers with a SETUP response needed to create a new RTSP session for a specific stream

-Camera answers with PLAY response after this camera starts video/audio sending to VMS – usually, RTP (Real-Time Protocol) over UDP protocol is used for data sending
+Camera answers with a PLAY response after this camera starts sending video/audio to VMS – usually, RTP (Real-Time Protocol) over UDP protocol is used for data sending

-Periodically, VMS sends KEEPALIVE request – if no camera stops video stream sending
+Periodically, VMS sends an OPTIONS or GET_PARAMETER request if no camera stops sending the video stream

-VMS sends TEARDOWN request when the video should be stopped
+VMS sends a TEARDOWN request when the video should be stopped

 TCP

-TCP (Transfer Control Protocol) is used for signalling between the devices and components of the VMS network and the Internet at large.
-TCP is an ordered, error-checked, and reliable signalling protocol that can function even if there are some minor faults in the network, at the cost of latency.
+TCP (Transfer Control Protocol) is used for signaling between the devices and components of the VMS network and the Internet at large.
+TCP is an ordered, error-checked, and reliable signaling protocol that can function even if there are some minor faults in the network, at the cost of latency.

 HTTP